 Even if you only took a year or two of French in school, you may find it well worth your time to brush up on the basics just enough to master a few words and refer to a French phrasebook with ease.
 And speakers of other romance languages may find it easier to familiarize themselves with a little French, compared to picking up some Arabic.

-Berber is the indigenous language.
+Tamazight is the indigenous language in Morocco

-Classical Arabic differs from Moroccan Arabic.
+Classical and Modern Standard Arabic differ greatly from Moroccan Arabic

-Although learning some Arabic can help you communicate more easily throughout the country, it is not absolutely critical for enjoying your visit.
+Although learning some Darija can help you communicate more easily throughout the country, it is not absolutely critical for enjoying your visit.
 If you can speak some French, are skilled with animated gestures, plan to stay in large cities or tourist mainstays, or have other arrangements to help you get around (e.g., traveling with a guide or tour group), then you’ll do well with a few simple words that simply show that you’re willing to try.